This blog post was updated on January 25, 2022.

 Avoid Tourist Style

 Most of us can spot a tourist right off the bat.
-They just tend to look out of place as they explore new surroundings.
-If you don’t want to stand out like a sore thumb (and invite a lot of unwanted attention), do some homework before you head out.
+They just tend to look out of place as they explore their new surroundings.
+If you don’t want to stand out like a sore thumb (and invite a lot of unwanted attention), do some homework before you take cheap flights abroad.
 If it’s a new country or locale that you’ve never visited, study up on what people wear.
 Opt for comfortable but on-trend outfits that will let you blend in.
 You want to be able to explore without worrying about anyone planning to take advantage of an unwitting tourist.

 Grab Some Coffee